Subliminal Probing for Private Information via EEG-Based BCI Devices: Discussion

-Still, there are several ways to increase the subliminal effect through non-temporal means.
-For instance, stimuli which are presented in the foveal, or fixation point of vision require a significantly shorter stimulus presentation in order to maintain subliminity.
-Parafoveal stimuli, which are approximately one to five degrees from fixation, can maintain subliminal effects with a much longer stimulus time~\cite{subliminal_review,foveal}.
-This could be utilized in our experiment if it is known where the victim's gaze is focused.
-This can be achieved provoking the user to look at particular screen locations using additional perceivable stimuli to attract their attention or by gaze tracking devices that might also become more popular in the future.
+Furthermore, the subliminal effect can be increased through non-temporal means in several ways.
+For instance, stimuli that are presented in the foveal point (the position of user's fixation) require significantly shorter stimulus presentation in order to remain subliminal then parafoveal stimuli, which are approximately one to five degrees from fixation.
+Such stimulation can maintain subliminal effects with a much longer stimulus time~\cite{subliminal_review,foveal} and could be utilized if the attacker knows where the victim's gaze is focused, for instance by using a gaze tracking device.

 Another factor affecting the subliminal effect is the continuation of the visual processing of a stimulus, long after the stimulus has disappeared from the user's sight.
-After a stimulus is shown on the screen, the image can still remain on the user's retina for durations up to 30 milliseconds~\cite{retina}.
+After a stimulus is shown on the screen, the image can still remain on the user's retina for duration of up to 30 milliseconds~\cite{retina}.
 During this additional time the visual information is still being sent to the brain.
 This means the retina serves as a buffer that undermines the attackers effort of hiding the stimulus.
-Particularly, if the face image is shown on a low entropic background that stays calm for an extended period of time, the time that the user can "see" the face exceeds the actual duration at which it was displayed on the screen.
+Particularly, if the face image is shown on a low entropy background that stays calm for an extended period of time, the time that the user can "see" the face exceeds the actual duration at which it was displayed on the screen.

 It has been shown that by placing an even stronger stimulus directly after the respective stimulus one can overwrite this visual buffer, a technique named backward masking~\cite{masking}.
 Several forms of backward masking have been explored, ranging from bright flashes, patterns, and even noises, which would not block low-level visual processing, but could interrupt higher level vision processing in the brain~\cite{subliminal_review,masking}.
 In order to not raise the user's alertness, one cannot simply use another artificial image as a mask, of course.
 The art of masking a subliminal attack here would rather be to identify frames of the video/game that provide original sudden local changes in contrast, color, or sound.
 The stimulus could then be deployed directly before such an event occurs.